 However, we understand that sometimes that’s not feasible or hasn’t happened yet.
 If that is the case, and you receive fees for or payments to your business into your personal account, what the Tax Commissioner is going to expect is that you pay on the net amount of money that your business has made.

 For example, if you earn $2,000 in fees and, of that money, you have to pay $500 for materials and $100 for your work phone and office supplies, the difference – that remaining net income – is what would be considered your actual owner income.
-This is why we highly recommend having separate accounts that are kept properly.
+This is why we highly recommend having separate accounts and consulting services that are kept properly.
 You want to be able to identify what expenses relate to your company’s service offerings so that you can get a better idea of what your actual individual earnings are and not be responsible for paying tax on all the money your company earns.

 If I’m self-employed, do I have to pay both the employer and employee portions or just the employee portion?